oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

-Before navigation away of the Job Information page, let's take note of some relevant details that we'll be using later.
+Before navigating away of the Job Information page, let's take note of some relevant details that we'll be using later.
 Switch from the *Logs* to the *Outputs* submenu item and check the **Outputs** table:

 ![](images/wlsforocionoke/image-210.png)